nagasudhirpulla/taming_python/blog/skills/oauth_client_credentials_with_keycloak.md

 ### Workflow of Client Credentials flow

 ![oauth_client_credentials_flow.png](https://github.com/nagasudhirpulla/taming_python/raw/master/blog/skills/assets/img/oauth_client_credentials_flow.png)
-- As a one time activity, the client will be registered in the STS (Secure Token Service or OAuth 2.0 server) with the required API scopes.
-The client will be authenticated by STS using “client id” and “client secret”
+- As a one time activity, the client application will be registered in the STS (Secure Token Service or OAuth 2.0 server) with the required API scopes.
+The client will be given “client id” and “client secret” by the STS
 - The client sends “client id” and “client secret” and requests access token from the STS
 - The STS validates the client ID and client secret and issues an access token to the client
 - The client sends request to resource API with access token attached to the request